vingerha/apexcharts-card/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+**IMPORTANT DISCLAIMER: This repo has been reated to support critical bugs.
+I am not a seasoned developer and may not be able to fix issues**

 **Checklist**
 - [ ] I updated the card to the latest version available
 - [ ] I cleared the cache of my browser